-From time to time it makes sense to take a hard look at your maintenance processes, how they integrate with other business processes and evaluate whether or not you really need them and all the steps they entail.
+From time to time it makes sense to take a hard look at your maintenance processes, how they integrate with other business processes, and then evaluate whether or not you really need them and all the steps they entail.
 Sometimes dramatic changes can arise from what is learned in those reviews.
 If the changes are dramatic they are often called “re-engineering,” but more often the changes are fairly minor – more of a continuous improvement process.

 Uptime Training Courses Now Available: